 Andi is not an unfamiliar face around here.
 She has been mentioned many times in Saturday Six; highlighted in my Reader Spotlight series as well as guest-posted while I was on longer trips.

 I love her positive outlook on life and her thrill and thirst for travel.
 I left my heart in Paris, but hers is spit between Buenos Aires and Brasil.
-I love discovering about South America, and area that despite living in a very long time ago, I know very little about!
+I love discovering about South America, and the area that despite living a very long time ago, I know very little about!

 I am asking Andi the same questions I asked Mark last time and will continue to ask the same questions for future visitors to the Tuesday Traveler series:

 When and how did you become a traveler?

 My Mom jokes that I was born with a suitcase in my hand.
 I have always had an insatiable desire to explore, however, I did not really start traveling the world until my early 20’s.
 My obsession to step foot in every single country began after my 1st trip to China.
 Something inside of me shifted and since then I have been to over 50 countries and 6 continents.

 What is travel to you in 10 words or less?